Last updated: December 2019

 With this guide, project managers can divide projects into the following five process groups selected by the Project Management Institute (PMI):

-It’s used mostly in USA, Canada, and the Middle East and it contains the project management processes and techniques needed to complete projects.
+The PMI standards are used mostly in USA, Canada, and the Middle East and it contains the project management processes and techniques needed to complete projects.
 It’s more of a reference guide that outlines the standards of project management rather than an actual method.

 Tools for project managers